 A severe form of psoriasis, erythrodermic psoriasis, spreads over much of the body, causing discolored or bright red patches.
 This type of psoriasis is rare and can be life-threatening, so people experiencing psoriasis that spreads rapidly and results in severe redness or discoloration should contact a doctor immediately.

 Some people with one type of psoriasis may also develop a different kind, such as inverse psoriasis.
 Inverse psoriasis often shows up in skin folds, such as in the armpits.

 People with a genetic risk for psoriasis might develop their first symptoms after coming into contact with a trigger.
 This means that interaction between their genes, immune system, and environment causes a person’s psoriasis.

-Some common triggers for psoriasis outbreaks include:
+Some common triggers for an initial experience of psoriasis symptoms include:

 - skin injuries, including vaccines and sunburns

 Most people experience psoriasis in the form of flare-ups.
 A psoriasis flare may begin as a small patch that spreads, then gradually gets better.

 Scratching a psoriasis rash does not cause it to spread from one location to another.
 However, it may slow the healing process, creating the appearance that psoriasis is spreading.

 Treatment often involves a process of trial and error.
 What works for one person might not work for another, and a person’s treatment needs may change over time.

 Some treatment options include: